cronvel/rest-query/README.md

 * a DELETE request deleting a document
 * executed after the document is deleted

-The `context.deletedDocument` contains the removed document.
+The `context.hook.deletedDocument` contains the removed document.

 The `context.objectNode` contains the removed *objectNode*, it can be useful to retrieve some data, but it should not be used to modify or traverse it (e.g. access its children).